Azure-Security-Portfolio/rbac-jit-vm-access/README.md

 4. Defender for Servers / JIT Access
    - Enabled Microsoft Defender for Servers on the subscription to allow JIT features (*Note: Just-In-Time VM Access could not be enabled in this environment due to Azure portal limitations for this subscription.
 In a standard enterprise subscription, the process would continue by enabling JIT on the VM via Defender for Cloud, as documented here.)
    - Demonstrated understanding and documented steps for JIT access control, including screenshot of Defender for Servers activation.

+5. Cleanup
+   - Deleted the resource group (SecLab2-RG), ensuring all associated resources (VM, disks, NIC, NSG, public IP) were also removed to prevent ongoing charges.
+   - Disabled Defender for Servers in the subscription after the lab to avoid future costs from advanced security features.
+   - Verified removal in the Azure Portal to confirm there are no remaining active resources or security plans from the lab.

 ---